Pregnancy and Birth to 24 Months Project

 Will you take comments for the P/B-24 project?

 When the B-24 project originated in 2012, the goal was for the Departments to create dietary recommendations for children from birth to 24 months of age for release in 2018, separate from the Dietary Guidelines, which is why a call for public comments was included in the original timeline.
 However, when the 2014 Farm Bill was released, it mandated that the Dietary Guidelines expand to include dietary guidance for infants and toddlers (from birth to age 24 months), as well as women who are pregnant, in the 2020-2025 edition.
 Therefore, USDA and HHS adjusted the purpose, timeline, and scope of the project -– to explore the area, not to develop dietary recommendations.
-Thus, the call for public comments has been deferred to the 2020-2025 Dietary Guidelines process, which has not yet been initiated.
-Information about the 2020-2025 Dietary Guidelines process will be announced in the Federal Register and posted at www.DietaryGuidelines.gov when available.
+Thus, the call for public comments has been deferred to the 2020-2025 Dietary Guidelines process.
+More information on the process to develop the 2020-2025 Dietary Guidelines is available at www.DietaryGuidelines.gov.

 Will the P/B-24 project form the scientific basis of dietary guidance for infants, toddlers, and women who are pregnant?